 Misty, whose AKC registered name is "Sunny Ridge Under the Mistletoe," was born on Christmas day four years ago.
 She's the classic Golden Retriever that enjoys meeting people, receiving pets and looking lovingly into your eyes.
 In her spare time, Misty loves walks and car rides, watching for squirrels and bringing toys down from upstairs.
 Misty has also earned her Canine Good Citizens Certification.

 Oscar is a golden-lab cross who career changed from Guide Dogs for the Blind at 15 months of age due to immature cataracts.
 As his puppy raiser, I was able to bring him back home to become my second therapy dog partner.
 Due to his service dog status, Oscar has been working since he was a tiny puppy.
 He is mellow, gentle and intuitive, a people magnet who has the ability to bring an air of calm wherever he goes.
 Napping is his specialty although now that he is a "normal" dog, he is learning to enjoy previously forbidden games such as fetch.

-Snickers is a three and a half year old black labradoodle and has been part of the program for two years.
+Snickers is a four-year-old black labradoodle and has been part of the program for two years.
 Snickers may appear calm and mellow, but he does get his bursts of energy when his favorite toys turn up.
 He will visit any area of the hospital and loves getting a glass of ice as a reward when visits are over.